pksunkara/octonode/README.md

 });
 ```

+## Github authenticated user api

-Token required for the following:
+Token/Credentials required for the following:

 ### Get information about the user (GET /user)